COVID-19 vaccine hesitancy in the United States: Professional athletes

 In Spring 2021, as vaccines became available to professional athletes, several professional leagues encountered substantial vaccine hesitancy among players.
-In August 2021 the Atlanta Falcons, a football team located in Atlanta, Georgia, became the first NFL team to report being fully vaccinated.
-The NFL's then-most recent MVP Aaron Rodgers was one of football's most prominent players to speak out against the vaccines and the league's protocols and was subsequently fined by the league for failing to mask during interviews with the media.
+In August 2021 the Atlanta Falcons, a football team from the National Football League (NFL) located in Atlanta, Georgia, became the first NFL team to report being fully vaccinated.
+The NFL's then-most recent MVP Aaron Rodgers was one of football's most prominent players to speak out against the vaccines and the league's protocols.
+He was subsequently fined by the league for failing to wear a mask during interviews with the media.

-In July 2021, the National Basketball Association announced that 90% of NBA players were vaccinated.
+In July 2021, the National Basketball Association (NBA) announced that 90% of NBA players were vaccinated.
 Kyrie Irving refused vaccination and was barred from participating.
-In June 2021, Major League Baseball announced that two-thirds of the MLB teams had reached 85% vaccination rate.
-Upon the start of the 2021–2022 National Hockey League season, the league announced that over 99% of NHL players were vaccinated.
-As of December 2021, Tyler Bertuzzi was the only player who had remained unvaccinated.
+In June 2021, Major League Baseball (MLB) announced that two-thirds of the MLB teams had reached 85% vaccination rate.
+Upon the start of the 2021–2022 National Hockey League (NHL) season, the league announced that over 99% of NHL players were vaccinated.
+Tyler Bertuzzi was the only player who had remained unvaccinated.

 Federal employees

 In July 2021, the state of California and the city of New York announced a requirement for state employees to either get vaccinated or face weekly testing.
 As of July 2021, the Biden administration seeks to increase the vaccination rate of federal employees.
 As part of this vaccination effort, the administration required all contractors working for the federal government to get vaccinated or submit to regular testing and masking.

+As of 2025, the Trump administration is looking to remove covid-19 vaccination data from federal employees' personnel documents, eliminating instances of non-compliance with vaccine mandates and requests for exemptions from any mandates.